SzymonGonerko/Vanilla-Date/README.md

 });
 ```

 The where method allows you to easily filter data on the server.
-It is not a deep filtering because this method works on the server side and is a provider burden. ***Unfortunately, Firebase 9.6.8 disabled the ability to implement server-side function.***
+It is not a deep filtering because this method works on the server side and is a provider burden. ***Unfortunately, Firebase 9.6.8 disabled in free version the ability to implement server-side function.***